puyanwei/AOC-2024/README.md

 https://adventofcode.com/2024

 My attempts will have a bias toward readability and functional programming.
-I don't care that much about performance and least number of lines/characters
+I don't care that much about performance and least number of lines/characters.

+After my attempt I will use AI to review my code, as well as have it solve the puzzle in a potentially better way

 # Node setup